abmoh1379/budmoney/README.md

 # See the application on : budmoney.surge.sh
+make sure to use vpn due to google firebae backend and surge hosting is filtered, if you are visiting the site on Iran's network.

 # A web application to view and manage your daily, montly, and even yearly expenses.